Let's create an account on usajobs.gov and sign in.

 If you are qualified for the position, you will click on "Save Job."
 Once the job is saved, you can go back to your USAJobs.gov account page.
 Click on "Saved Jobs" when you are ready to apply for the job.

-IMPORTANT: IMPORTANT: Your resume must make it through the screening.
-It won't unless you know how to apply for government jobs.
+IMPORTANT: Your resume must make it through the federal screening process.
 Do not apply to Federal Jobs with a non-compliant resume.

 Duplicate your basic resume for each new job.
-You want to customize it for every job application you send.
+You want to customize it with USAJobs resume keywords and phrases for every job application you send.

-You can use the USAJobs Resume Builder if you want to apply for a federal job.
+You can use the USAJobs Resume Builder to apply for a federal job.
 To build the basic resume yourself, continue below.

-If you prefer, you can hire us to write your resume.
+If you prefer, you can Hire a USAJobs Resume Writer [$399] from our team.
 Just click the button that says "Write My Resume".

-Our resumes are compliant with OPM Standards.
-They are also provided in the USAJobs resume builder format.
+As a shameless plug, our customized resumes are compliant with all Office of Personnel Management (OPM) Standards.
+They are provided in the official USAJobs resume builder format ready to be uploaded.
+The service include the necessary USA Jobs resume keywords and phrases specific to your vacancy.
 We offer a money-back guarantee that our resumes will pass the screening.

-Our customized resume includes a basic resume for future use.
+Our customized resume package includes a basic resume (Federal Resume Template Word Doc with your basic resume info) for future use.
 Thank you for your interest and patience.